latextemplates/scientific-thesis-template/README.md

   - `choco install python`
   - `pip install pygments`
 1. Start with `main-minted-german.tex`
-2. Use `-shell-escape` when texing: `pdflatex -shell-escape main-minted-german.tex`
+2. Use `-shell-escape` when texing: `lualatex -shell-escape main-minted-german.tex`

 ### Q: Is there any other place to look for further information?